moulbn/Rocket_League_preds/README.md

-# Some Shit Involving a Rocket League Dataset
+# A Playbook Algorithm on Rocket League Data based on Multivariate & Sequential Binary Classification

 Important Links: